kristianjf/execpeering/README.md

-# execpeering
+# Peering Analysis

+Initial Project:
- Your CEO would like to see a list of all the public peering's grouped by peering exchange point name.
-He would also like an executive summary showing total peering's, total unique organization peering's and total aggregate speed.
+- Generate a list of all the public peering's grouped by peering exchange point name.
+- Create an executive summary showing total peering's, total unique organization peering's and total aggregate speed.

-The CEO is known for being impressed if any other useful information is also shown in the executive summary.
+Additional Milestones:
+- Create graph that depicts organizations as edges and exchanges as nodes
+- Create page that analyzes two organizations' total capacity and capacity per exchange

 Demo: https://whispering-caverns-69609.herokuapp.com/